dseguy/clearPHP/rules/no-exit.md

 ## Rule Details

-The aim of this rule is to avoid using `exit` and `die` and rely on other error mecanisms.
+The aim of this rule is to avoid using `exit` and `die` and rely on other error mechanisms.

 This is considered a warning.